Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The PS-CSS scheme

 \subsection{AF Relaying Scheme}

-The AF relaying mode for PS-CSS protocol has been summarized in \textbf{Algorithm~\ref{alg:4}}.
 In AF relaying mode, the signal received at ST in Phase 1, $y_{\ST}^{\,\,\prime}$, is given by \eqref{eq:yst-ps}.
 In Phase 2, the primary signal at ST is directly forwarded to PR for $\alpha \T/2$ time, and then ST transmits its own signal towards SR for the remaining slot time of $(1-\alpha)\T/2$.
 Therefore, the signal received at PR is given by